ekaterinailin/AltaiPony/docs/source/api/lcio.rst

 Finding Data
 =====

 There are several ways to create a ``FlareLightCurve`` in **AltaiPony**.
-For a quickstart, all you need is your target's TOC, EPIC or KIC (and campaign/quarter/sector).
+For a quickstart, all you need is your target's TOC, EPIC or KIC (and campaign, quarter, or sector).
 Local TESS, Kepler and K2 light curves can be read with ``from_path``, but you can can also query MAST with ``fom_mast``.
 You can read in a light curve directly or convert a target pixel file.
 The latter is required if you want to use **k2sc** for de-trending.
-Familiary with lightkurve_ is advantageous.
+Familiarity with lightkurve_ is advantageous in any case.

 Fetch a TESS light curve from MAST: